linode/docs/docs/guides/web-servers/php/php-composer/index.md

 To use Composer with PHP, it is first necessary to define the required packages using the `require` command.
 This command also installs the package.
 The composer relies on the `composer.json` files to orchestrate the dependencies.
 This file describes the required version for each package and lists all of the dependencies.
 The `require` command automatically creates and updates `composer.json`, although it is possible to manually create and edit it.

-The steps in this following section illustrates how to create a small PHP project that generates a random number using a package chosen from Packagist.
+The steps in the following section illustrate how to create a small PHP project that generates a random number using a package chosen from Packagist.
 It also explains how to search Packagist for an appropriate package and how to add it to the project using Composer.

 {{< note >}}
 These instructions are designed to explain how to keep track of PHP dependencies for use in your own project.
 If you intend to publish a package to Packagist, you must manually edit the `composer.json` file and add some information.
 For information on how to publish a PHP package through Packagist, see the "Publishing Packages" section of the [Packagist official documentation](https://packagist.org/).